-Structural Dynamics is jointly published by the AIP Publishing LLC and ACA.
+Structural Dynamics is jointly published by AIP Publishing and ACA.
 The Editor, aided by the Associate Editors, is responsible for the content and other editorial matters related to the Journal.
 Submitted manuscripts are initially screened for their suitability and those that appear appropriate for consideration in Structural Dynamics are sent to expert reviewers for evaluation.
 It is our intention to reach a decision on the disposition of a paper on the basis of no more than two rounds of reviewing.
 Only for exceptional situations will an additional review be undertaken.
 Such extended reviews are time-consuming, and should not be used as a mechanism to change an otherwise unacceptable manuscript into an acceptable publication

 Criteria for Publication